leonw774/lreng/README.md

 Like the function, the macro maker `[ ... ]` turns the wrapped expression into a macro.
 Macro do not use argument.

-Another different between macro and function is that function has it own stack and macro does not.
+A importance different between macro and function is that function has it own stack and macro does not.
 Therefore, its body expression executes in the context of its caller.

 ### Callers

 The callers operation is done by putting caller (function/macro) before the callee: `foo expr` calls `foo` with argument `expr`.
-If the callable `foo` is macro, it simply ignores the argument.
+If the callable `foo` is a macro, it simply takes and ignores the argument.

 You can also use `$`.
 The syntax is `foo $ expr`.
 The `$` is right-associative, just like in Haskell, designed to apply multiple callables on a value without too much parenthese.
 The expressions: `f3 $ f2 $ f1 $ val` and `f3 (f2 (f1 val)))` are equivalent.